yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-aug-2023/index.md

 GPUs which were left behind on Vulkan support can now enjoy much smoother performance in titles like `The Legend of Zelda: Tears of the Kingdom`, `Bayonetta 3`, `Luigi’s Mansion 3`, etc.

-To get the most out of this change, the `ASTC recompression` method must be set to `Uncompressed`, and `Enable asynchronous presentation` should be enabled if you’re using Vulkan,.
+To get the most out of this change, the `ASTC recompression` method must be set to `Uncompressed`, and `Enable asynchronous presentation` should be enabled if you’re using Vulkan.
-Both options can be found in in `Emulation > Configure… > Graphics > Advanced`.
+Both options can be found in `Emulation > Configure… > Graphics > Advanced`.

-[toastUnlimited]() later {{< gh-hovercard "11216" "blocked Mesa’s native ASTC decoder," >}} as it is now considerably slower than our implementation.
+[toastUnlimited](https://github.com/lat9nq) later {{< gh-hovercard "11216" "blocked Mesa’s native ASTC decoder," >}} as it is now considerably slower than our implementation.

 And lastly, Epicboy solved what was a very common issue for `Pokémon Legends: Arceus` players before we made Vulkan the default API.
 Sit down, kids, it’s story time.

 In the not-so-far-away good old days, yuzu was only experimenting with an incomplete and immature Vulkan backend, there was no LDN/LAN support, and an Android release was considered to be a fever dream.
-Back then we used the OpenGL API by default, and out of its three options for shader backends, GLASM was the shader backend of choice, since it didn’t affect incompatible drivers–it’s an NVIDIA-only "feature", and any other driver would automatically revert to the vendor-agnostic GLSL.
+Back then we used the OpenGL API by default, and out of its three options for shader backends, GLASM was the shader backend of choice, since it didn’t affect incompatible drivers — it’s an NVIDIA-only "feature" and any other driver would automatically revert to the vendor-agnostic GLSL.
 This provided NVIDIA users the best experience at the time, with the lowest shader build times available, until Vulkan improved enough to be the full replacement it is today.

-A very common report during these migration days was that character shading in `Pokémon Legends: Arceus` was wrong–it either introduced weird motes to characters, or they looked completely devoid of any form of lighting.
+A very common report during these migration days was that character shading in `Pokémon Legends: Arceus` was wrong — it either introduced weird motes to characters, or they looked completely devoid of any form of lighting.
 This problem was quickly found to be rooted in GLASM.

 Since GLASM was, and continues to be, almost impossible to work on due to its complete lack of tools to debug and assist development, no developer wanted to touch it after Rodrigo introduced it.
 As he later left for greener pastures, this has resulted in our GLASM shader backend becoming entirely unmaintained.